csalzano/power-boost-for-gravity-forms/readme.txt

 5. Screenshot of the Gravity Forms list of forms.
 An arrow points to an additional row action link below a form name labeled "Copy Shortcode."
 6. Screenshot of the Import/Export page.
 Shows an additional tab, titled "Replace Forms."
 7. Screenshot of the form editor.
 Arrows point to field ID numbers near field labels.
+8. Screenshot of the form editor.
+An arrow points to an HTML field's content containing merge tags of fields from previous pages.

 == Changelog ==